s1r0n/lightning-path/articles/journalistic-pieces/the-conversation/how-the-conservative-right-hijacks-religion.md

 nav_order: 10
 has_children: False
 parent: The Conversation
+keywords: [Religion, Spiritual Abuse, Ideology]
 ---

-## How the Conservative Right Hijacks Religion
+# How the Conservative Right Hijacks Religion

+Sosteric exposes how the conservative right co-opts religious symbolism, language, and institutions to promote violence, inequality, and disconnection.
+Rather than embodying spiritual truth, these political forces deploy religion as a **weapon of ideological control**—a classic case of [Colonial Religion](https://spiritwiki.lightningpath.org/index.php/Colonial_Religion).
+The analysis focuses on how divine authority is used to justify war, patriarchy, and economic injustice.

 Sosteric, M. (2019, July 21).
 How the conservative right hijacks religion. _The Conversation_.